Name and description

 User defined value

-In this mode, the client will create their own table rows as input to the task parameter.
-The client can construct these rows using any technique suitable to their application.
-For ArcGIS for Desktop clients, the Record Set data type is used to construct table rows for geoprocessing tasks.
+In this mode, the client will create their own features as input to the task parameter.
+The client can construct these features using any technique suitable to their application.
+For ArcGIS Desktop clients, the Feature Set data type is used to construct features for geoprocessing tasks.

 The Schema is a list of fields (attributes) that need to be supplied by the client when they construct the features for input to the task.
-This list of fields is same as the table you used as input to the tool that created the result.
+This list of fields is the same as the layer or dataset you used as input to the tool that created the result.

 Since this is a list of fields that need to be supplied by the client, you need to review the list carefully.
 Are there fields that aren't required?
 If so, you should either delete them or document that they are optional in the parameter's Description.
 Use the Description to describe how the fields affect task execution.

-If Include records is checked, the table rows used to create the result will be included as part of the parameter definition.
-That is, the parameter is prepopulated with rows.
+If Include features is checked, the features used to create the result will be included as part of the parameter definition; that is, the parameter is prepopulated with features and their attributes.

-Use the Choice list input mode when you want the client to choose one (or more) tables as input.
-The list of tables in the Service Editor is populated from the tables in the current map document.
-Check the box next to the table or tables the client can choose as input.
+Use the Choice list input mode when you want the client to choose one (or more) feature layers as input.
+The list of layers is populated from the applicable layers in the current map document.
+Check the box next to the feature layer or layers the client can choose as input.